hossamzee/geoqassim/readme.md

 - Update the weather box to import more information like Foreca.
 - Update the locale in Laravel to be an Arabic/Saudi Arabia.
 - Make the messages to be sent good looking ones (Update the design of emails.) and not spams.
-- Do the liking to the news and make sure that the visitor cannot like a news twice.
-- Do the printing of any page or any news.
 - Prepare database seeds for inserting the values of news, pages, etc.
 - Add alternative text to every image in the website.
 - Do the unfulfilled URLs, e.g. Youtube, and Twitter.